syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 </GridComponent>
 ```

-3. In the beforeDataBound event, we set the args.count as 5L to perform scrolling with 5L records and all the data operations are performed with whole records which is handled using the custom adaptor.
-And also particular segment records count is less than 5L means it will directly assigned the original segmented count instead of 5L.
+3. In the beforeDataBound event, we set the args.count as 0.5 million to perform scrolling with 0.5 million records and all the data operations are performed with whole records which is handled using the custom adaptor.
+And also particular segment records count is less than 0.5 million means it will directly assigned the original segmented count instead of 0.5 million.

 ```csharp
     beforeDataBound(args) {